MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-honeywell.md

 ## [Qiskit](#tab/tabid-qiskit)

-This example notebook shows how to send a basic quantum circuit built with Qiskit to the Honeywell Quantum Computing target on Azure Quantum.
+This example shows how to send a basic quantum circuit built with Qiskit to the Honeywell Quantum Computing target on Azure Quantum.

-First, run the below cell to import the required packages for this sample:
+First, run the below cell for the required imports:

 ```python
 from qiskit import QuantumCircuit